LearningAnalyticsUK/soar-glance/SCHEMA.md

 If you have any questions about the files specified in this document, please create an issue with the following format:

+TODO: Write an issue template for reporting schema issues.

 ### Files